There are reasons why dividends should not matter to investors but you’ll need to understand them better to know why

 Graham spends about half the chapter talking about dividends and the other half talking about why shareholders need to watch management of the companies in which they invest.

-What are Dividends and are They Important to Investors?
+What are Dividends and are Dividends Important to Investors?

 Every company can make the decision to reinvest its profits for future growth or to return cash to investors in the form of a dividend.
 New companies with lots of growth projects usually keep all their profits while older companies will return more money to shareholders because growth projects are more limited.